Phragmites Control Project Information for Landowners

-In order for you site to be treated with these grants, a written permission form must be returned to Melissa Curran from Stantec, Melissa.email@example.com.
+In order for your site to be treated with these grants, you can complete the online permission form or download a written permission form and return it to Melissa Curran from Stantec, Melissa.email@example.com.
 We will need these permissions by June 15th for planning purposes.
 Once you have granted permission for your property to be treated at no cost to you, that permission will last for the length of the project and you will not have to re-up your permission.
 If your sites have not been mapped or you have not received a letter you would need to contact us.
 We have had landowners discovering new sites on their property that were not in our program and some folks are hearing about the project from their neighbors.

 To see if your property has been mapped, check out the public website at: http://bit.ly/InvasiveWebMap

 Click the links below to access the online permission form or written permission form required to participate in invasive Phragmites treatment.

 Northeast Wisconsin Phragmites Program Update Webinar

 You can learn more about the Invasive Phragmites Management Program through this webinar held on May 5th, 2023.
 Hear from Glacierland RC&D, Stantec Consulting, and the WI-DNR as they discuss their partnership's efforts in mapping, treating, and monitoring invasive Phragmites across Eastern Wisconsin and how they are working to establish long-term management strategies in affected areas.